Walter Nash: Early life

+Political career

 Early political career

 Nash had briefly been involved with the first Labour Party, established in 1910, but this association had been interrupted by his financial difficulties.
-In 1918, however, he helped to establish the New Plymouth branch of the modern Labour Party and he became highly active.
+In 1918 however, he helped to establish the New Plymouth branch of the modern Labour Party and he became highly active as secretary of the branch and main organiser for the Labour Party ticket at the 1919 local-body elections.
+Labour campaigned on borrowing £30,000 to finance council housing which the occupiers were to have a right to purchase, with the rest funded by profits made by the local electric light department.
+Another pledge was to establish a municipal milk supply.
+Twenty-six thousand leaflets were printed and distributed by the branch.
+Nash was a candidate for the borough council himself, but was unsuccessful though did poll the highest of the Labour candidates.
 The following year Nash was elected to the party's national executive.